Zoomdata/sample-app-prettydashboard/README.md

 pass: zoomdata
 ```

-This is an advanced dashboard example that uses the Zoomdata v2.2 SDK to query the Ticket Sales datasource hosted by a Zoomdata instance at developer.zoomdata.com.
+This is an advanced dashboard example that uses the Zoomdata SDK v2.0 to query the Ticket Sales datasource hosted by a Zoomdata instance at developer.zoomdata.com.

+Use the 2.2 branch in this repo when pointing to Zoomdata v2.2.
+Use the master branch when pointing to Zoomdata v2.3.0.

 ##Commands